alenalato/users-service/README.md

 - `cmd` contains the executable main packages.
   - `cmd/server` contains the main package that starts the gRPC server.
 - `proto` contains the Protocol Buffers definitions of the Users service.
+  - Ideally, this files should be versioned on a separate repository to allow every project to use it as a dependency at a specific version depending on the project needs.
 - `pkg/grpc` contains the gRPC server definition.
   - This code is **generated** by the [protoc generator](./scripts/generate-server-code.sh) from the Protocol Buffers files.
 - `internal` contains the packages used internally by the application.